Matthew-Dyer792/tfregulomer-dev/README.md

 devtools::install_github("benoukraflab/TFregulomeR")
 ```
 The step above will automatically install the required packages.
 However, you still need to install optional packages if you opt to use the functions such as `greatAnnotate()`, `genomeAnnotate()` and `toTFBSTools()`.

+If you would like to query a local version of the TFregulomeR database to facilitate faster execution speeds download and unzip the file found [here](https://methmotif.org/API_TFregulomeR/TFregulomeR-database-2.1.zip).

 -------